legendarycode3/mastering-html-css-course-exercises/README.md

 content to make it appear or act in a certain way.
 HTML elements are delineated by tags, written using angle brackets (< and >). </br>
 The closing tag is the same tag as the opening tag, preceded by a slash.
+Elements and tags aren't the exact same thing, though many people use the terms